-- Principal Vehicular access will be located off Bickenhill Road adjacent to an existing property, Rosemary.
-A separate access is to be provided to the smaller development parcel which is proposed to be taken off Bickenhill Road, to the east of East Woodhay.
-Further more detailed work will be advanced in relation to the detailed design of the proposed access arrangements. - The primary access point, adjacent to Rosemary has been designed to form part of a primary return route through the site serving circa 121-138 units.
-The second access point will serve the remaining development of 44-50 units to the south. - 4.10 A principal tree lined street enters the site via the landscaped frontage which will define the circuitous route.
+- 4.8 Vehicle access to the western site is proposed onto Bickenhill Road adjacent to the existing dwellings.
+The vehicle access to the eastern site is proposed on the outside of the bend on Bickenhill Road.
+To provide the access amendments are proposed to the mainline carriageway to provide the access whilst also retaining the existing driveway access and the access to the burial ground. - 4.9 Access drawings are contained within Chapter 3 of this document (Fig.3.4). - 4.10 A principal tree lined street enters the site via the landscaped frontage which will define the circuitous route.

 Traffic will continue along a series of defined primary streets which will in turn disburse traffic around the development.

 The route passes through the most southern and south west parcels and meanders alongside development, mature hedgerows and existing woodlands. - 4.11 The established primary route will also underpin the hierarchy of streets which includes secondary linked shared surface streets and lanes and tertiary private driveways in accordance with Manual for Streets. - 4.12 A number of proposed pedestrian links are proposed which improve accessibility to the existing local surrounding facilities, recreation fields and nearby public right of ways.